zephyrproject-rtos/zephyr/samples/tfm_integration/psa_level_1/docs/attestation.md

 A key requirement for a secure attestation process is the use of a 32/48/64-byte server-generated [nonce](NCP1) or challenge.

-A unique value is assigned here to ensure that previous IAT responses can not be replayed to the remote server, allowing an attacker to bypass the device authentication process.
+A unique value is assigned to the challenge field to ensure that previous IAT responses can not be replayed to the remote server, potentially allowing an attacker to bypass the device authentication process.

 **Always assign a unique value to the nonce field for every IAT request!**